PranshuKoshta/End_to_End_ML_Project/README.md

 ## Project Overview

 This project is an end-to-end machine learning application designed to **predict student performance test scores** based on various influencing factors.
-It follows industry-standard best practices for building **modular, well-structured data science projects** from development to deployment.
+It follows industry-standard best practices for building **modular, well-structured data science projects**.

 The project covers essential stages of a machine learning lifecycle, including **data ingestion, data transformation, model training, evaluation, and deployment**.
 It also incorporates crucial aspects like **environment management, version control, exception handling, and logging** for robust and maintainable code.